The Claybrooke Whole Of Life Insurance Guide

 Whole of Life Coverage Benefits

 The most enticing benefit of whole of life cover is the guaranteed payout of the policy.
 Unlike a term life insurance policy, there is no expiration date on the policy.
-Furthermore, since these accounts are often interest bearing accounts, you never run the risk of paying more into the policy than is received to the beneficiaries upon the payout.
+Furthermore, since these accounts are often interest bearing accounts, you never risk paying more into the policy than is received to the beneficiaries upon the payout.

 As with any other type of insurance policy, a whole of life policy offers the insured peace of mind.
 Loved ones will have the income they need to continue on long after the insured has passed.
 The amount of income provided will depend in various factors, which are covered in our Drawbacks and Considerations sections below.